Codecamp_Festival

 If you don’t, then microservices are just something that makes everything you do more complicated, from working out where things are going wrong to upgrading the same dependency in tens or hundreds of services.

-After nearly ten years experience of building and operating microservice architectures at the Financial Times, Sarah will talk about:
+Sarah will draw on ten years of experience building and operating microservices at the Financial Times to talk about:

 How to Make Better Modernization Decisions